abuzatu/template-whatsapp/README_developer.md

 ```
 docker run --rm -it -p 4444:4444 -p 5900:5900 -p 7900:7900 --shm-size 2g seleniarm/standalone-chromium:latest
 ```
 A [https://www.youtube.com/watch?v=rAia60kxth8](Youtube video) that explains these steps is here.
+Also a [https://stackoverflow.com/questions/66478751/seleniumwebdrivererror-chrome-crashed-on-m1-chip](StackOverflow) post, and in a [https://github.com/SeleniumHQ/selenium/issues/9733](Docker post).
+And about XServer also explained in a [https://thespecguy.medium.com/launching-google-chrome-on-docker-container-a7dc2ba2d5](Medium post).

 Then ssh into the container
 ```